taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 ## Delay Load

-Taplytics has the option to delay the loading of your main activity while Taplytics gets initial view changes ready.
-Keep in mind that this initial load will only take a while the very first time, after that, these changes will be saved to disk and will not need a delay.
+Taplytics has the option to delay the loading of your main activity while Taplytics gets initial ***view*** changes ready.
+Keep in mind that this initial load will only take some time the very first time, after that, these changes will be saved to disk and will likely not need a delay.

 There are two methods to do this, **use both at the start of your oncreate after ```java setContentView()```**: